Conservation

 Wildlife conservation and management is a top priority for DRFN.
 Doig River Members and staff are active on the land, always upholding and advocating for traditional harvesting systems and protocols and ensuring wildlife are treated with respect when harvested.

-Lands and Resources office staff are currently collecting wildlife data through camera trap programs and recording wildlife sightings and harvesting.
+Lands and Resources department staff are currently collecting wildlife data through camera trap programs and recording wildlife sightings and harvesting.
 We also use the ‘permission to hunt’ letters as a way to monitor wildlife and harvesting on the land.

 Traditionally, permission to hunt was requested of Chief and Council by a prospective hunter from a different territory.
 This traditional practice was done to show respect for the Nation and the wildlife resource within the territory being hunted.
 The practice served as an opportunity for the Nation to understand hunting pressure, harvest levels and wildlife stewardship practices in their territory and helped inform their traditional role as wildlife stewards.
 The practice of requesting permission to hunt is not as common as it once was.
 DRFN and the COS collaborated on development of a modern ‘permission to hunt’ letter that places restrictions on species, timing and location and is enforced by the Conservation Officer Service during their inspections.
 This is a tool for the Nation to participate in wildlife management in their territory, contribute to improved stewardship, conservation and revive traditional cultural protocols.